VRConservation/fbabook/_build/html/_sources/intro.md

 - **Funding Analysis**.
 Examines funding distribution to date of the CAL FIRE Business and Workforce Development Grants Program.
 - **Program Design**.
 How to create a program or strategy for your organization/business.
+- **Proposals**.
+A startup guide for project design and writing proposal.
 - **Measuring Success**.
 Monitoring and evaluation of your program and projects.
 Testing assumptions inherent in your theory of change.
 - **CEQA**.
 Overview of the California Environmental Quality Act and how it applies to forest based business/organization projects.
 - **Scale**.
 Scaling forest business and organizational reach and impact.